-Together with our valuation specialists, we compared the Group's valuation of Level 2 financial instruments to our own estimates on a sampling basis.
-This involved sourcing inputs from market data providers or external sources and using our own valuation models, and investigating the root cause for material variances at the instrument level.
+- we compared the Group's valuation of financial instruments to our own estimates on a sampling basis.
+This involved sourcing inputs from market data providers or external sources using our own valuation models for certain instruments, and investigating material variances at the instrument level. - we assessed the reasonableness of the methodologies used and the key assumptions made for a sample of financial instruments; and - we performed procedures on collateral disputes, which take into account counterparty valuations, to identify possible indicators of inappropriate valuations by the Group.